CorrelAid/nabu-asian-hornet-project-dashboard/mockups/v0-june8/mockup-notes.md

 - **State hover counts** reflect all loaded markers regardless of the current species/year filter selection.
 They do not update dynamically when filters change.
 - The **year filter** only hides/shows already-loaded markers — it does not re-fetch data.
 All years are loaded on startup.
 - The map is **not mobile optimised**.
 Controls and the info panel may overlap on small screens.
+- Moving around on the map is already laggy on my testing setup and will only increase with more (all production) data points.

+### Representation

+- Each occurrence record is shown as an individual dot on the map, so areas with many sightings appear as dense overlapping clusters
+- Vespa Valutina (Asian Hornet) is drawn on the map first and Vespa Crabro (European Hornet) is drawn second.
+This makes it hard to make out where the asian hornet occurences are.
+- Generally the visualization serves as a first discussion point and is not a final design.
+There are many ways to represent this kind of geographical data on a map and there needs to be a discussion on what we actually want to communicate and how to do that.

 ### Browser

 - Tested in Firefox.
-Safari or Chrome may behave differently with the fetch calls.
+Safari or Chrome may behave differently with the fetch calls.- Moving around on the ma
 - All data is held in memory.
 Refreshing the page triggers a full reload of all API requests.

 ## AI usage